DSXiangLi/DecryptPrompt/README.md

     - Maybe Only 0.5% Data is Needed: A Preliminary Exploration of Low Training Data Instruction Tuning -Textbooks Are All You Need
     - WizardLM: Empowering Large Language Models to Follow Complex Instructions
+    - MAYBE ONLY 0.5% DATA IS NEEDED: A PRELIMINARY EXPLORATION OF LOW TRAINING DATA INSTRUCTION TUNING
+    - AlpaGasus: Training A Better Alpaca with Fewer Data
 - 其他
     - BELLE: Exploring the Impact of Instruction Data Scaling on Large Language Models: An Empirical Study on Real-World Use Cases
     - Baize: Baize: An Open-Source Chat Model with Parameter-Efficient Tuning on Self-Chat Data